Shortcuts that are WORTH Taking

 CTRL + Z is a quick trick that will save you time.
 It replicates the “undo” option straight from your keyboard rather than having to use your mouse to click the backwards arrow or use the File > Undo process.

 The opposite of CTRL + Z is CTRL + Y, the “redo” shortcut.
 This is especially useful in Excel spreadsheets.
 If you find that you made a series of errors and use CTRL + Z to go back several steps to correct your mistake, but go too far back, CTRL + Y will reverse the most recent “undo” modification, so that you do not lose valuable data or time.

 Bonus tip: If you use the CTRL + Y feature in a situation where you have not just used the “undo” feature, it will simply repeat your most recent action in most programs.

 CTRL + left mouse click:

-A quick bonus tip: You can also have multiple selections, using the SHIFT KEY and clicking the first and last of a series of files you want to select.
+A quick bonus tip: You can also quickly select multiple selections using the SHIFT KEY and clicking the first and last of a series of files you want to select.
 All files between the two clicks will be selected.

 CTRL + A:

 CTRL + A: is similar to the CTRL + left mouse click explained above; however, this shortcut will select ALL files within a folder or area of organization in your device.